Inishka/assessment/README.md

 d.
 Integrated insights to highlight key parameters like investment trends, competitor analysis, and market gaps.

 e.
-The tool should require the user to sumbit their email before they get access to the tool
+The tool should require the user to submit their email before they get access to the tool

 f.
 Scalable UI design from mobile to laptop screens